apache/buildstream/doc/source/formatintro.rst

-Expressions are evaluated in the specified order, and each time an expression evaluates to a truthy value, it's value will be composited to the parent dictionary in advance of processing other elements, allowing for logically overriding previous decisions in the condition list.
+Expressions are evaluated in the specified order, and each time an expression evaluates to a truthy value, its value will be composited to the parent dictionary in advance of processing other elements, allowing for logically overriding previous decisions in the condition list.